 - The Immortals work to increase their riches so they can distribute them at the end of the week.

-- The Shadows raid the vault every day to steal Essentia, Honor, Gold and Legendary Items.
+- The Shadows raid the vault every day to steal Essentia, Hilts, Gold and Legendary Items.

-- If the Shadows are sloppy during their raids, Wardens alert the Immortals who will come fight for their loot back.
+- If the Shadows are sloppy during their raids, Wardens alert the Immortals who can come defend the Vault.

 Written by echohack, Facefoot